digital-boss/n8n-manager/readme.md

 Solution:
  - Check Credentials: Ensure that the credentials provided are correct.
- - Verify Workflow and Configuration Files: Verify that the workflow and configuration files are correctly configured.
+ - Ensure that the credentials in the workflow n8n-CLI REST Client are consistent with those in the configuration file.
+It is important to verify that both sets of credentials match.
+ - Make sure that provided path to config file is exist:
- - Use Absolute Path: Sometimes, the issue can be related to the path from the configuration file.
-Try using an absolute path to resolve any path-related issues.
+    - Use absolute paths to guarantee the existence of the provided path to the configuration file.
+        - For example, instead of './workflows' in the configuration file, use '/home/user/workflows'.
+        - Similarly, when executing in the terminal, avoid '../8man/your-name-of-conf-file.json'; use '/home/user/8man/your-name-of-conf-file.json'.
  ```js
 {
   code: "ETIMEDOUT",